Democrats use compelling new video, audio to bolster their case for Trump’s conviction

 “We lost the line,” an officer shouted, telling fellow officers to pull back.
 “We have been flanked, and we’ve lost the line.”

-Before Capitol Police officer Eugene Goodman famously faced down a mob of rioters, the new footage showed him also helping Romney, the senator from Massachusetts.
+Before Capitol Police officer Eugene Goodman famously faced down a mob of rioters, the new footage showed him also helping Romney, the senator from Utah.
 Goodman runs toward Romney and directs him to turn around, away from approaching Trump supporters.
 The senator is seen changing course and running in the other direction.

 Romney, who voted in favor of proceeding with the trial, said Wednesday he had not known previously that it was Goodman who pointed him in the right direction.